It Happened at Lakewood Manor: Production

 The location for Lakewood Manor was The College Inn in Qualicum Beach, British Columbia, Canada.
 Principal photography began on July 12, 1977, with a projected shooting schedule lasting three weeks.
 At the time, the film had the working title Ants!.
-The production, whose budget was estimated at $1 million, brought approximately $250,000 in revenue to local businesses in Quilcum.
+The production, whose budget was estimated at $1 million, brought approximately $250,000 in revenue to local businesses in Qualicum.

 Stuntman Conrad Palmisano was buried alive for the film (with a garden hose supplying him air); he would later become chairman of the Screen Actors Guild's stunt and safety committee.

 Release

 It Happened at Lakewood Manor premiered as an ABC Friday Night Movie on December 2, 1977.
 The film ranked 20th in the top television broadcasts for that week, tied with Little House on the Prairie.

 Home media

 It Happened at Lakewood Manor was released as Ants on DVD on February 9, 2014.
 It was released on blu-ray by Kino Lorber as Ants! on July 5, 2022 with a commentary track by film historian Lee Gambin.